 The Prospect Building

 This huge venue in St Phillips, just a ten minute walk behind Temple Meads Station, is screening all of the England games, with huge screens, football legends and a huge bar, with the events going on until midnight.
+You can also order food from Pizzarova.
 Tickets are £6 plus booking fee, and the events are 18+ only.
 Book tickets

 People sat outside at The Prospect Building in East Bristol - credit The Prospect Building